beet-software/dorm/README.md

 The frame on the right represents your application code, ready to use dORM.

+On *dorm/example* directory, there is a complete Flutter application integrated with dORM, using a lot of features for you to understand better how this package works.

 ## Documentation

 dORM is a framework with a lot of features, so before diving into it, read the vast documentation and its well-crafted